Luke Tasker

-Lucas Steele Tasker (born January 18, 1991) is a former Canadian football wide receiver and sports broadcaster.
-He spent the entirety of his seven-season Canadian Football League career with the Hamilton Tiger-Cats.
+Lucas Steele Tasker (born January 18, 1991) is an American former professional football wide receiver who spent the entirety of his seven-season Canadian Football League (CFL) career with the Hamilton Tiger-Cats.
 Tasker played college football at Cornell, and is the son of 7-time Pro Bowler and former CBS Sports color analyst Steve Tasker.

-Early years
+Early life

 Tasker attended St. Francis High School in Athol Springs, New York.
 Tasker was named first-team all-state in his senior season as a defensive back.
 He was a team captain for his junior and senior seasons at high school.
 Tasker also was selected as academic player of the year and was a member of the Western New York all-academic team as a defensive back during his senior season in high school.